-- All requests for events must be in writing and submitted in advance for approval by the Dean of Student Affairs or the Dean of the Faculty or their designee, as appropriate, along with all plans, publicity, and other information related to such activities.
-The Office of Communications is available to consult with members of the Skidmore community about such activities.
+- All requests for events must be in writing and submitted in advance for approval by the dean of student affairs or the dean of the faculty or their designee, as appropriate, along with all plans, publicity and other information related to such activities.
+The Office of Communications and Marketing is available to consult with members of the Skidmore community about such activities.

-Speaking with elected officials or otherwise attempting to influence the passage or defeat of legislation, rules, regulations, ordinances, or similar legal documents constitutes lobbying activity.
+Speaking with elected officials or otherwise attempting to influence the passage or defeat of legislation, rules, regulations, ordinances or similar legal documents constitutes lobbying activity.
 Such activity is strictly regulated.
-Skidmore College employees may not express an opinion about proposed legislation or otherwise attempt to influence state or local officials, on behalf of the College, without first receiving approval from the Cabinet.
+Skidmore College employees may not express an opinion about proposed legislation or otherwise attempt to influence state or local officials, on behalf of the college, without first receiving approval from the president's cabinet.

-Vetted by the Faculty April 6, 2012 (Faculty Meeting Committee of the Whole discussion).
+Vetted by the Faculty April 6, 2012 (faculty meeting Committee of the Whole discussion).
 Vetted by the Student Government Association Senate on April 17, 2012.
 Endorsed by the Institutional Policy and Planning Committee on May 4, 2012.
-Approved by Cabinet on May 14, 2012.
-Minor revision to the Preface made on October 14, 2013.
-Responsible Office: Office of the Vice President of Advancement.
+Approved by president's cabinet on May 14, 2012.
+Minor revision to the preface made on October 14, 2013.
+Responsible office: Office of Advancement.